kmarkley/Indigo-Realistic-Random/README.md

 * Turn the Randomizer device **OFF** to stop scheduling new cycles.
 All controlled devices will complete their current cycles as scheduled.

 As a practical matter, this means you will likely want to turn the randomizer on and off in advance of when you would like the actual lights on and off.
-A little trial-and-error is to be expected.
+A little trial-and-error is probably required.